-Because when you can locate the original print from your wounds, you expose it.
-That initial energy that’s become trapped in your spiritual body.
+Because when you can locate the original trauma print (or the energy of it) from your wounds, you expose it.
+You get to address that initial trauma that’s become trapped in your body.
 Where the jam is in your neurological circuits in your brain.

 God consciousness dispels your inner darkness, demons, shadows, or whatever you want to call it!

-Listen friends, if you seriously want to live a life from your spiritual nature rather than your selfish, carnal nature that gets you into some serious negative emotions, then make a commitment to some inner exploration.
+Listen friends, if you seriously want to live a freer life, then make a commitment to some inner exploration.